Definition of Manager:

 An entrepreneur also assembles the proper team and collects the required capital and materials so as to make the idea into a reality.
 This comes under the main functions of an entrepreneur.

 They are the individuals that start a business from scratch and the role of the entrepreneur is very vital.
-They have full power and authority of the business and also exercise the power as the head of the company on employees and workers who work for the company.
+Also they have full power and authority of the business and also exercise the power as the head of the company on employees and workers who work for the company.

 They are more focused on the success and stability of their entrepreneur business and ensure that the company doesn’t incur any losses.
 Many entrepreneurs may or may not have much knowledge about the various aspects of the trade.
 They should be smart and confident to attract potential investors for the proper development of the company.